Bible translations into Inuit languages

-The complete Bible has been translated into several of the Inuit languages.
+The complete Christian Bible has been translated into several of the Inuit languages.
 Ethnologue lists five major Inuit languages: Inuktitut, Inuvialuktun, Iñupiaq, Inupiatun and Greenlandic.
-Each of these languages have at least a New Testament translated.
+Each of these languages has at least a New Testament translated.

 Greenland Dialect (kal)

-The Norwegian missionaries, Hans and Paul Egede, were the first to translate any part of the Bible into the Inuit language.
+Norwegian missionaries Hans and Paul Egede were the first to translate any part of the Bible into the Inuit language.
 Their version of the New Testament in the Greenlandic was printed in part in 1744, and as a whole in 1766.

-A second translation by Otto Fabricius, was published in 1794 and in 1799.
-Niels Giessing Wolf's revision of Fabricus' translation was published in 1827 in Kopenhagen.
+A second translation by Otto Fabricius was published in 1794 and in 1799.
+Niels Giessing Wolf's revision of Fabricius' translation was published in 1827 in Copenhagen.

-A third translation was translated by Johan Kleinschmidt in 1822, this ran through several editions.
+A third translation was translated by Johann Konrad Kleinschmidt (1768–1832) in 1822, this ran through several editions.
 H.F.
 Jorgensen's revised edition Kleinschmidt's translation was published in 1893.

 Nearly three-quarters of the Old Testament was printed in the same language from 1822.
 It took 150 years to complete the whole Bible, but it was eventually done (prior to 1902).

 The Danish Bible Society translated the whole Bible into a modern Greenlandic dialect, which was completed in 1999.

 Labrador/Eastern Canadian (ike)

 Benjamin Kohlmeister's harmony of the gospels was published in 1810 in London by W. McDowall.
-Kohlmeister also translated the entire gospel of John (mostly extracted from the harmony) and this was published later in 1810, also by W. McDowall, at the expense of the British and Foreign Bible Society.
-1000 copies were published.
+Kohlmeister also translated the entire Gospel of John (mostly extracted from the harmony) and this was published later in 1810, also by W. McDowall, at the expense of the British and Foreign Bible Society.
+One thousand copies were published.
 This was very well received and Kohlmeister's translation of the other three gospels was published in 1813.
 C.F.
 Burghardt may have been involved in the 1813 publication.

 A version of the Acts and Epistles prepared by the labour of the Moravian missionaries was published by the Society in 1819 and in 1826 a complete edition of the New Testament left the Society's press in London.
-In 1839 a revised edition of the Acts Epistles and book of Revelation was completed.
+In 1839 a revised edition of the Acts, Epistles and Book of Revelation was completed.

 Psalms was published in 1826 and again in 1830, and Genesis in 1834.
 The complete New Testament was published again in 1840, followed by the Pentateuch which was published in London in 1847, Proverbs and the prophetical books were published in 1849.
 The whole Old Testament was published before 1867.

 A version of the gospels and Acts was printed in Stolpen by Gustav Winterib for the British and Foreign Bible Society in 1876.

 Even though the whole Bible had been translated by 1867, it had never been published as a whole book.
-The Moravian Church in Newfoundland & Labrador and the Canadian Bible Society partnered together to revise the whole Bible in the Labrador dialect, and to publish it as one volume.
+The Moravian Church in Newfoundland and Labrador and the Canadian Bible Society partnered together to revise the whole Bible in the Labrador dialect, and to publish it as one volume.
 It was officially launched on January 20, 2009.